HunterX-7/Hello-rails-back-end/README.md

 ### Usage

-It is require that you setup your database to run this project, check the config/database.yml and make sure that the username and password match you postgresql setup, then run:
+It is require that you set up your database to run this project, check the config/database.yml and make sure that the username and password match you postgresql setup, then run:

 ```console
 yarn